paterit/django-microservice-template/docs/source/technical/use_cases/remote_docker_machine.rst

 Create Remote Docker Machine (RDM) ready for secure connections
 ---------------------------------------------------------------

-As an example we will use different than your workstation Ubunut server available in the same local network, but this solution should work for any machine that can be reach with its IP address.
+As an example we will use different than your workstation Ubuntu server available in the same local network, but this solution should work for any machine that can be reach with its IP address.
-First of all we need to verify if docker machinie is ready to accept encrypted http connections.
+First of all we need to verify if docker machine is ready to accept encrypted http connections.
-If this is a fresh Ubuntu instalation make sure that `this post-installation steps for Linux <https://docs.docker.com/install/linux/linux-postinstall/#configuring-remote-access-with-systemd-unit-file>`_ are done.
+If this is a fresh Ubuntu installation make sure that `this post-installation steps for Linux <https://docs.docker.com/install/linux/linux-postinstall/#configuring-remote-access-with-systemd-unit-file>`_ are done.

 To make the host available from any machine in your network in the file ``/lib/systemd/system/docker.service`` instead of ``-H tcp://127.0.0.1:2375`` put ``-H tcp://0.0.0.0:2375``.